Mark-Suckau/ChatApp/README.md

 ### Message Types

 **SERVER**

-SERVER_TEXT: Normal text message that is forwarded by the server to all clients (who should receive it), (server received a CLIENT_TEXT message), this variant requires the username of the client that sent it to the server
+_SERVER_TEXT_: Normal text message that is forwarded by the server to all clients (who should receive it), (server received a CLIENT_TEXT message), this variant requires the username of the client that sent it to the server
-VERIFICATION_RESPONSE: Response to a VERIFICATION_REQUEST made by a client
+_VERIFICATION_RESPONSE_: Response to a VERIFICATION_REQUEST made by a client

 **CLIENT**

-CLIENT_TEXT: Normal text message that is sent to the server from one client, this variant does not require a username
+_CLIENT_TEXT_: Normal text message that is sent to the server from one client, this variant does not require a username
-VERIFICATION_REQUEST: Request to the server to log in as a given user
+_VERIFICATION_REQUEST_: Request to the server to log in as a given user

 #### Note on TEXT types